-- 1. Encourage redevelopment to result in intensification to promote compact development. - 2.
-Encourage a minimum overall density of 35 dwelling units per net residential hectare for the policy area to promote achieving the aspirational regional density target of 100 dwelling units per net residential hectare for urban centres.
+- Encourage redevelopment to result in intensification to promote compact development. - 2.
+Encourage a minimum overall residential density of 35 dwelling units per net residential hectare for the policy area to promote achieving the aspirational regional density target of 100 dwelling units per net residential hectare for urban centres.

-- 3. Require new development to be at a scale sensitive to adjacent development to ensure a transition to higher densities. - 4.
-Encourage residential redevelopment in the form of townhouses, row houses and stacked townhouses to promote gradual increases in density. - 5.
-Consider the development of new live-work units, where fronting onto a public street, to support a diverse mix of uses. - 6.
-Encourage the integration of integrated gathering areas to promote social interaction. - 7.
-Encourage the provision of community housing units to promote a sub-regional level of service.
+- 3. Require new development to be at a scale sensitive to adjacent development to ensure a reduced impact to existing development. - Encourage residential redevelopment in the form of townhouses, row houses and stacked townhouses to promote gradual increases in density. - 5.
+Encourage the development of new livework units, where fronting onto a public street, to promote a diverse mix of uses. - 6.
+Encourage the addition of integrated gathering areas to promote social interaction. - 7.
+Encourage the provision of community housing and seniors housing to promote a sub-regional level of service.

-- 8. Require new live-work units to orient towards public streets to ensure compatibility and access. - 9.
-Encourage dwellings to be designed so that each unit has architectural features that distinguish it from the other unit(s) to promote urban character. - 10.
+- 8. Require new live-work units to orient towards public streets to ensure reduced impact and sufficient access. - Encourage new dwellings to be designed so that each unit has architectural features that distinguish it from the other unit(s) to promote urban character. - 10.
 Encourage new dwellings to be oriented towards a street or open space to promote eyes on the street and provide for pedestrian-oriented development.

-- Encourage that heights of new buildings be constructed to the maximums outlined within Figure 12: Maximum Heights to promote compatible development and transitions. - 12.
-Require that buildings are separated at regular intervals to ensure the provision of active transportation connections to the interior of sites.
+- 11. Encourage that heights of new buildings be constructed to the maximums outlined within Map 12: Maximum Heights to promote compatible development and transitions. - 12.
+Require that building lengths accommodate frequent active transportation infrastructure connections between blocks to ensure connectivity.